SeokhyunJeong/lmm-emm/README.md

 "Large multimodal model-aided geometry-aware mobility management for 6G ultra-dense networks", In Proc.
 IEEE Global Communication Conference 2025.

 We have uploaded the channel capacity map (CCM) estimation stage.
-Please run **inference.py**.
-Requirements.txt will be uploaded soon.

 You can download the fine-tuned models from the Google Drive link provided below
 (Download the entire folder and place it in your working directory):